What is port 443 and why it is imperative to your DR plan

 It is essential to know the difference between the two.
 HTTPS is secure and is on port 443, while HTTP is unsecured and available on port 80.
 Information that travels on the port 443 is encrypted using Secure Sockets Layer (SSL) or its new version, Transport Layer Security (TLS) and hence safer.
 The TLS 1.2 is the latest version which has fixed several recent vulnerabilities.

-Using HTTPS also helps minimize an attack by a hacker by identifying open ports and then blocking access with a firewall.
+Using HTTPS also helps minimize a Ransomware attack by identifying open ports and then blocking access with a firewall.
 It is highly advisable to access and transact on sites with HTTPS to protect yourself from malicious elements as it prevents your personal information, passwords, customer data, and business-critical data from being intercepted and stolen.

 Why is it important for your disaster recovery plan?